kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 ## Autoscaling during rolling update

-Currently in Kubernetes, it is possible to perform a rolling update by using the deployment object, which manages the underlying replica sets for you.
+Currently in Kubernetes, a rolling update is performed using a deployment object, which manages the underlying replica sets for you.
-Horizontal Pod Autoscaler only supports the latter approach: the Horizontal Pod Autoscaler is bound to the deployment object, it sets the size for the deployment object, and the deployment is responsible for setting sizes of underlying replica sets.
+A Horizontal Pod Autoscaler is bound to a single deployment object - it sets the size for the deployment object, and the deployment is responsible for setting sizes of underlying replica sets.

 Horizontal Pod Autoscaler does not work with rolling update using direct manipulation of replication controllers, i.e. you cannot bind a Horizontal Pod Autoscaler to a replication controller and do rolling update.